Is a search engine a recommendation system, or is it a way of finding all documents that might contain the use of keywords that we search for?

 As search engines move more and more towards personalization, it might make sense to understand some about some of the strengths and weaknesses of recommendations systems.
 The following recent article, by many DePaul University researchers, delves into that topic.

 A couple of paragraphs from it discuss Google as a recommendation system, but it mostly talks about some of the potential strengths and weaknesses of recommendations systems, and how they might be subject to things such as biased profiles and other vulnerabilities.
 What I like about it is that it starts building a framework for ways to discuss issues that might arise around personalization through the use of collaborative filtering.

 It’s kind of interesting to hold that paper up to the “related work” section of a Google paper which describes a way of providing personalized web alerts to people, Retroactive Answering of Search Queries, which describes how Google might look at those users past search histories to try to understand their standing interests and send them alerts that might be related to those histories.
 Here’s a snippet from that section:

-This paper on sending users web alerts related to their standing interests (as opposed to alerts based upon specific keywords), that are calculated from those users search histories is worth a good look if you haven’t had a chance to read it before.
+This paper on sending users web alerts related to their standing interests (as opposed to alerts based upon specific keywords), that is calculated from those user’s search histories is worth a good look if you haven’t had a chance to read it before.

 It puts into plain English a lot of the ideas that are explored in one of Google’s more detailed patent applications on personalized search: Systems and methods for analyzing a user’s web history.
 (Added – My post on Google Personalization Methods goes into some more detail on how the processes described in that patent application, and many related patent filings may act to rerank search results.)